-Working in a place that is safe for your horse to be loose, ask him to stay while you walk away.
-At first, it may only be small distances but each time he answers the question correctly you can add more distance until you are up to ten feet!
+Working in a safe place for your horse to be loose, ask him to stay while you walk away.
+At first, it may only be small distances, but each time he answers the question correctly, you can add more distance until you are up to ten feet!

 Then try to challenge yourself further.
 Can you make it twenty?
 Can you walk a circle around him?
 Can you call him to you?

 When a horse can remain calm in the face of excitement, he will be able to stand quietly and wait until you give the next cue.

 5. Have your horse touch something ‘scary’ at liberty

 Your horse should trust you to control how he moves his body by the time you ask this question.
 Trust is important in our relationship with our horses.

 We will ask him to trust you enough to follow you wherever you lead him and trust that you will never ask him to face something that could hurt him.

 Now we ask, are you willing?
 Will you trust me?
 Can you touch this?